dhabersack/islovely.co/_newsletters/2020-03-11-questions-to-ask-in-job-interviews.md

 ---
 title: "Questions to ask in job interviews"
-excerpt: "Use job interviews to figure out if the company you are applying to is a place you want to work at."
+excerpt: "Job interviews are tests for both sides.
+Use them to figure out if the company you are applying to is a place you really want to work at."
 issue: 27
 isFeatured: true
 ---